appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

    d0    d1    d2 (TN assignment added)
 ~~~~~~~~~~~

 The TN assignment event is logged in the Transparency Log, and the SE receives an SD-JWT containing the telephone number Right to Use claims and a new Notary Receipt.
-This SD-JWT is also stored in the SE’s Vesper Wallet for future use.
+This SD-JWT is also stored in the SE's Vesper Wallet for future use.

 ### Claim Agent Adds Rich Call Data (RCD)

-Next, the SE contacts the Rich Call Data (RCD) Claim Agent to enrich the SE’s telephone call data.
-The RCD Claim Agent verifies the SE’s identity using the KYC SD-JWT and adds the RCD claims to the Claim Graph.
+Next, the SE contacts the Rich Call Data (RCD) Claim Agent to enrich the SE's telephone call data.
+The RCD Claim Agent verifies the SE's identity using the KYC SD-JWT and adds the RCD claims to the Claim Graph.

 Claim Graph Structure (Adding RCD Data):